bengfarrell/rgf-blog/content/blog/2010-06-07-parker-and-otis-durham.md

 ![](http://www.thegourmez.com/gourmez/photos/parkerandotis03.JPG)

 I think my lack of enthusiasm probably had something to do with thinking that $2 was a bit steep for a side substitution, but mostly, it was because corn was the only flavor I tasted.
 Yes, the parsley, tomato, and red onion were all good, but I think this dish would have benefited from a light vinaigrette or some garlic at the very least.
-I love corn, and I adore corn cut right off the cob like this---better than on the cob actually---but it was too plain.
+I love corn, and I adore corn cut right off the cob like this—better than on the cob actually—but it was too plain.

 To sum up:  fantastic sandwich, great atmosphere, variety galore, good coffee, boring side.